FedericoMenegoz/Brickworks-rs-plugin/README.md

 >Full wiki can be found [here](https://github.com/FedericoMenegoz/brickworks-rs/wiki/Nih-Plug).
 ## Filter Source Options

-The plugin supports both:
-- A **C wrapper**, to call the original C library directly
-- A **native** implementation, fully rewritten in idiomatic Rust

-Both options expose the same interface and can be swapped with a simple `use` statement:

 ```rust
 // To use the C wrapper version:
 use brickworks_rs::c_wrapper::one_pole::OnePole;